What is a Tax-Free Reorganization?

-- Spin-offs: The parent corporation “spins-off” some of their assets into a new subsidiary.
-This spin-off can typically include a specific line of business, or divisional assets, and is spu-off sometimes for better divisional control.
+- Spin-offs: The parent corporation “spins-off” some of its assets into a new subsidiary.
+This spin-off can typically include a specific line of business, or divisional assets, and is spun-off sometimes for better divisional control.
 The parent company trades these assets or lines of business to the subsidiary in exchange for stock and dividends in the new subsidiary.

 #3 Restructuring Reorganizations